RaphaelHardFork/solar-punk/README.md

 # Solar Punk

 TODO:

 - [x] Document code, explain function and library
 - [x] Review naming for `assets` and add index for it
 - [x] Review SwapAndPop test suite
-- [ ] Write scripts for deployment on testnet
+- [x] Write scripts for deployment on testnet
+- [ ] Deploy,test,destruct on Goerli
 - [ ] ForkTest with a marketplace (transfer and listing)
 - [ ] Explain technical choice in README
 - [ ] Verify contract on IPFS
 - [ ] Explain and test how SVG lib can be re used
 - [ ] Change design and deploy on mainnet

+IMPROVMENT:

+- [ ] Allow to fill only sender requests
+- [ ] Refund gas for filling request of others

 ## Unit